ibm-cloud-docs/solution-tutorials/smart-data-lake.md

 ## Visualize data using PixieDust

-In this section, you will visualize the previous result set using PixieDust and Mapbox.
+In this section, you will visualize the previous result set using PixieDust and Mapbox to better identify patterns or hot spots for traffic incidents.

 1. Create a common table expression to convert the `location` column to separate `latitude` and `longitude` columns. **Run** the following from the Notebook's prompt.
     ```python